spenserblack/ods-rs/README.md

   Dice,
 };

-// Quickly generating a set of Dice and rolls them let coinflip: u8 = quickroll("1d2");
+// Quickly generates a set of Dice and rolls them let coinflip: u8 = quickroll("1d2");
 if coinflip == 1 {
     println!("Heads!");